White-box Fuzzing RPC-based APIs with EvoMaster: An Industrial Case Study: Threats to Validity

 \emph{Internal validity}, Our implementation was tested with various units tests and end-2-end tests, but we cannot guarantee no fault in our implementation.
 However, our tool and artificial case studies are open-source.
 This enables further verification on our implementation and replication of our experiments on the artificial case studies by other researchers.
 Note that, due to the confidential info of the employed industrial case studies, detailed results of these industrial APIs cannot be made publicly available.

 \emph{External validity}.
-In this study, our approach was assessed with artificial case studies using Thrift and 34 industrial case studies (from one company) using their own RPC framework which is initially built based on Thrift.
+In this study, our approach was assessed with artificial case studies using Thrift and {\totalcs} industrial case studies (from one company) using their own RPC framework which is initially built based on Thrift.
 There might exist a threat to generalize our results to other RPC frameworks or other companies.
+Experiments on real-world industrial APIs show the usefulness and scalability of our novel techniques in practice.
+However, these results cannot be replicated by other researchers, as such industrial APIs are not publicly available.
+Collecting and preparing a corpus of non-trivial open-source RPC-based APIs for experimentation (e.g., like EMB~\cite{EMB} for RESTful APIs) will be important for future research work.